After living in the city for 30 years, EC moved to the countryside. He writes about life in the mountains, dogs, plants, and cooking.

 How to Care for Upholstery

 Upholstery furniture needs regular cleaning and attention so that it will last longer.
-Professional cleaning services can be a bit expensive so knowing some helpful tips on how to clean upholstery can be handy to furniture owners.
+Professional cleaning services can be a bit expensive so knowing some helpful tips on how to clean upholstery can be handy.

 Stains are easy to remove when attended to at once.
 Spills may not cause permanent damage when blotted with clean and absorbent cloth.

-Upholstery manufacturers normally put tags that have suggested cleaning methods.
+Upholstery manufacturers normally apply tags that have suggested cleaning methods.
 The industry standard cleaning codes are listed below:

 Important: Use the S cleaning code for pre-washed upholstery fabric.